Photodynamic Therapy (cont.)

 You will want to plan to stay indoors and avoid any sunlight for 24-48 hours as directed by your physician.
 Overall, you may be able to resume all normal indoor activities the first day.

-Most patients are able to return to work or school the 24-48 hours after photodynamic therapy.
+Most patients are able to their normal activities 24-48 hours after photodynamic therapy.
 Avoiding direct sunlight for the first one to two days in crucial to avoiding getting an exuberant (red) response.
 Your physician will need to let you know what activity precautions are required based on the area and size of your procedure.

 Is there pain after PDT?